Skip to main content

 Should you pop an infected ingrown hair?

-When regular spots appear on your skin, especially those with a pus-filled head, it’s tempting to pop them.
-Dermatologists advise against it as it can lead to infection and scarring.
-You should treat ingrown hairs with the same caution and not pop them.
+You should treat ingrown hairs with caution.
+Do not pop them - especially those with a pus-filled head as it can lead to infection and scarring.
 If you have an infected ingrown hair, picking at it risks spreading and worsening the infection.

-You can try a few things at home to help your infected ingrown hair heal and soothe the affected area.
-These include:
+There are ways you can treat infected ingrown hairs at home to help heal and soothe the affected area.

-• Keeping the area clean to prevent worse or prolonged infection.
+• Keeping the area clean by using small circular motions around the area and surrounding skin to prevent worse or prolonged infection.

 • Applying anti-bacterial ointment such as tea tree oil to help the infection and ensure it doesn't get worse.